KinkyMakers/OSSM-hardware/README.md

 ### Safety

 The safety of the OSSM build is yet to be fully characterized as it is a work in progress.
 The OSSM is a framework for building your own sex machine and as such your specific combination may have risks not inherent to other builds.
-These risks may be undocumented and yet unrealized.
+These risks may be undocumented or undiscovered.
+Please see the [Hazards](./Documentation/Hazards.md) file for more information.

 While using the OSSM we can suggest the following hierarchy of safety, however it is up to you and your build to decide what risks exist and how to mitigate them.

 - A) Have ability to move away
 - B) Have ability to remove the power
 - C) If you are in bondage, safety is responsibility of the Top
-- D) Some lower quality power supplies are not sufficiently shielded from EMI and can cross talk with the controller through the cable.
-If you have a lower quality power supply, be sure to use a shielded ethernet cable or be certain to keep the controller and cable away from one another.
-The safer option is to just purchase the one mentioned below.

 ## Bill Of Materials

-We are calling this the reference build, when deviating from it please check compatability with existing bill of materials (BOM)
+We are calling this the reference build, when deviating from it please check compatability with existing Bill Of Materials (BOM)

 1) **[3D Printed Parts](Hardware/OSSM%20Printed%20Parts)**
    - This has recently had significant changes